cmc-labo/jllm/README.md

 The embedded HTTP server is built on **Undertow** and exposes both an Ollama-compatible API (`/api/...`) and an OpenAI-compatible API (`/v1/...`).

+### Concurrency model

+Each incoming request is dispatched to a dedicated thread:

+- **Java 21+** — a **Virtual Thread** (Project Loom).
+Virtual threads are created instantly (no OS thread per connection), so thousands of concurrent SSE clients or chat sessions cost almost nothing in memory or scheduling overhead.
+A request blocked waiting for an inference slot (see below) parks the virtual thread rather than holding an OS thread.
+- **Java 11–20** — a platform thread from a cached thread pool.

+Inference is serialized by model (llama.cpp contexts are not reentrant), but bounded by `--max-concurrent` (default: CPU core count).
+Requests that arrive while all inference slots are busy wait on a semaphore — the virtual thread unmounts; no OS thread is consumed while waiting.

 Streaming behaviour:
 - **Ollama endpoints** stream newline-delimited JSON (`application/x-ndjson`), one object per token.